SAP/generator-easy-ui5/README.md

 This configuration is shared with npm itself since this proxy configuration is used to download the packages from npm.

+Proxies can be passed as env variables or as npm config options.
+The highest precedence have the `GLOBAL_AGENT_*` env variables before the regular env variables followed by the npm configuration options, e.g.:

+1. env: `GLOBAL_AGENT_HTTP_PROXY`
+2. env: `HTTP_PROXY`
+3. npm: `http-proxy`
+4. npm: `proxy`

 ## How to obtain support

 Please use the GitHub bug tracking system to post questions, bug reports or to create pull requests.